Rankorrdagod/cpnt262-finalproject/README.md

 - [Evan Burton](https://github.com/Rankorrdagod)
   - contribution
     - Added server side requirements and test script to add to server to make sure it works.
+    - Converted image.js to json and added image.json to routesto upload to database.

 ## Restaurant: